brand icon May1

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

-Whether you’re new to running or have been logging miles for a while, there is always something you can focus on with running, whether it’s running faster, running longer or training for a race.
-The key to a lifelong love of running is to enjoy the process as much as results.
+Whether you’re new to running or have been logging miles for a while, there is always something you can focus on with running.
+And the key to a lifelong love of running is to enjoy the process as much as the race day results.
+But, it’s fair to want to run faster and it’s a common goal for almost every runner at some point.

-I wrote in my journal when I was 20 that I wanted to qualify for the Boston Marathon but never remotely believed I actually could, and I’ve since run it twice.
-I’ve placed in my age group at multiple races, won a couple in the women’s division and even outright won a race once, beating all the men.
-(Gotta love small races! 🙂 )
+I wrote in my journal when I was 20 that I wanted to qualify for the Boston Marathon but never remotely believed I could, and I’ve since run it twice.
+I’ve placed in my age group at multiple races, won a couple in the women’s division, and even outright won a race once, beating all the men.
+(Gotta love small races!)

 I wouldn’t say I was born naturally fast.
-When I started running around age 14, my training runs were in the 10-11 minute mile range and it wasn’t until I was about 25 that I started to focus on running faster.
-Over the last 10+ years, I’ve worked very hard to improve my race times, followed many training plans and even hired my first running coach one year which led to a huge PR in the marathon (at Boston, no less, a notoriously hard course).
+When I started running around age 14, my training runs were in the 10-11 minute mile range, and it wasn’t until I was about 25 that I started to focus on running faster.
+Then, for the next 10 years, I’ve worked very hard to improve my race times, followed many training plans and even hired my first running coach one year which led to a huge PR in the marathon (at the 2019 Boston Marathon, no less, a notoriously hard course).

-I often get asked by new and seasoned runners, “How can I increase my running speed?”
-There isn’t one thing you can do to run faster but rather it takes a combinations of things.
+Spoiler alert: There isn’t one thing you can do to run faster, but rather it takes a combination of things.

-It’s not completely unreasonable to expect some improvements in speed right away, especially if you’re a new runner.
+It’s not entirely unreasonable to expect some improvements in speed right away, especially if you’re a new runner.
 But it’s also not reasonable to expect huge improvements after just a couple months.

 Huge improvements in running speed take years to discover.
 And what’s especially exciting about that is that you really don’t know how much faster you’ll get over time.
 If you cut 15 seconds per mile off in your first 3 months of running, that’s awesome.
 But you may end up cutting 2 minutes off per mile after years of work.
 There is so much untapped potential when you’re new since you just don’t really know your body yet.
 And again, this is where focusing on the process is so important because that’s where the real work — and results — happen.